Mini Interview Series: Nest Out West Owner, Cait Pappas

 “Again, fresh flowers, and lots of them!
 I also always make sure I have a bottle of tequila and some fresh limes in case the night decides to go that way.”

-“Fave snack: Chips and salsa/guac (it’s too easy).
-Fave item: Lol… cute coozies (so my guests’ drinks are chilled and stylish).
-Fave activity: My husband and I are known among our friends for being those weirdos who play sports on mute on the TV so we can set the mood with music on the surround sound speakers.
-We’re honestly the kind of people who have the best time with an intimate group, as having a smaller group of people allows everyone to all be in the same conversation and share in the same laughter.
+“Fave snack: chips and salsa/guac (it’s too easy).
+Fave item: lol… cute coozies (so my guests’ drinks are chilled and stylish).
+Fave activity: my husband and I are known among our friends for being those weirdos who play sports on mute on the TV so that we can set the mood with music on the surround sound speakers.
+We’re honestly the kind of people who have the best time with an intimate group because having a smaller group of people allows everyone to be in the same conversation and share in the same laughter.
 If the tequila comes out, there’s also a lower likelihood that someone will spill something on the nice sofa I splurged on.”

-“OMG when we lived in Chicago, my husband and I rented this garden-level apartment right after we got married because the owner said, ‘Only the garden unit has exclusive rooftop access.
+“OMG, when we lived in Chicago, my husband and I rented this garden-level apartment right after we got married because the owner said, ‘Only the garden unit has exclusive rooftop access.
 Nobody else in this building can go up there!’
-He said it was something he negotiated with the building management as a way to balance out the fact that his unit was half below ground.
-So we signed an 18-month lease, and the entire time, we weren’t granted access to the rooftop because apparently, it had been under construction for years and he had halted the renovation because the city was taking its sweet time to approve the building permit.
+He said it was something he negotiated with the building management as a way to balance out the fact that this unit was half below ground.
+So, we signed an 18-month lease, and the entire time we lived there we weren’t granted access to the rooftop because apparently it had been under construction for years, and he had halted the renovation because the city was taking its sweet time to approve the building permit.

 To make matters worse, as soon as it got cold, all the ants decided to take refuge in our unit.
 I don’t mean a few ants here and there; I mean streams of ants coming out of one crack in the floor and going on a straight path directly into another crack.
 I’d also find them crawling on my slippers, which I of course threw out immediately.
 I have such a phobia of insects that I didn’t sleep for days until we called someone in to get the issue under control.”

-Interior designing is Cait’s passion and craft and she has a beautiful portfolio to show for it.
-Her clients are loyal and extremely pleased with her decor skills, as evident by her returning client, Amy M., who wrote “I’m still so in love with the living room space you helped us with that I am back again to request more of your design expertise.”
+Interior design is Cait’s passion and craft, and she has a beautiful portfolio to show for it.
+Her clients are loyal and extremely pleased with her decor skills as evidenced by her returning client, Amy M., who wrote, “I’m still so in love with the living room space you helped us with that I am back again to request more of your design expertise.”
 Cait even offers E-styling, which includes a carefully curated, fully personalized package complete with a style board full of decor ideas, a 3D rendering of your space, a shopping list of items, and 4 weeks of post-design support.
 Nest Out West is the portal to your interior design dreams!

-We hope you’ve discovered a few tips and tricks on home design that you can use in your own space.
-If you’re in search of your dream apartment, AptAmigo can lead you to it!
+We hope you discovered a few tips and tricks on home design that you can use in your own space.
+If you’re in search of your own dream apartment to decorate, AptAmigo can lead you to it.
 Let us know what your preferences are, and we will curate a list of the best apartments in neighborhoods you’ll love.
-Then, we’ll schedule a day of tours and Uber with you to each building.
-Our goal is to make apartment hunting stress-free, and maybe even a little fun!
+Then, we’ll schedule a day of tours for you.
+Our goal is to make apartment hunting stress-free, and maybe even a little fun.

 About Us